The Cost of Information: The Case of Constant Marginal Costs: Verification and Falsification

 In this section we show that the asymmetry between verification and falsification can be captured by the LLR cost.
 As an example, we consider a state space $\Theta = \{a,e\}$ that consists of two hypotheses.
-For simplicity, let $a$ corresponds to the hypothesis ``all swans are white'' and $e$ to the event ``there exists a nonwhite swan.''
+For simplicity, let $\{a\}$ corresponds to the hypothesis ``all swans are white'' and $\{e\}$ the complementary hypothesis ``there exists a nonwhite swan.''
 Imagine a decision maker who attaches equal probability to the each state, and consider the experiments described in Table 1: \footnote{\cite{popper1959logic} intended verification and falsifications as deterministic procedures, which exclude even small probabilities of error.
 In our informal discussion we do not distinguish between events that are deemed extremely unlikely (such as thinking of having observed a black swan in world where all swans are white) and events that have zero probability.
-We refer the reader to \cite[][chapter 8]{popper1959logic} and \cite{olszewski2011falsifiability} for a discussion of falsifiability and small probability events.}
+In their work on falsifiability, \cite{olszewski2011falsifiability} ascribe to \cite{cournot1843exposition} the idea that unlikely events must be treated as impossible.}

 \begin{itemize}